Opinion: A message to Rishi Sunak, from parents everywhere

 And these cost savings won’t necessarily be passed down to parents due to the colossal underfunding of childcare spaces by the government, which is the reason that thousands of nurseries have closed already this year – buckling under relentless financial pressure.

-The debate about introducing ratios will take place this Monday (14 November), in parliament.
+The debate about introducing ratios will take place on Monday (14 November), in parliament.
 The eyes of hundreds of thousands of parents, nursery workers and child practitioners will be watching, desperately hoping that this ridiculous notion will be thrown out once and for all.

 If the government moves ahead with this policy, it could well be the straw that breaks the camel’s back – a price we will be paying for decades to come.

-Lauren Fabianski is campaigns and communications manager for charity Pregnant Then Screwed
+Lauren Fabianski is the campaigns and communications manager for charity Pregnant Then Screwed

 Register for free to continue reading